uexpr(n) 0.1 uexpr "Calculations with Units"

 Variables

 If a name follows a "$" it is a reference to a variable in the context of the uexpr call or a local variable in a function definition.
-If a name does not follow a "$" it may still be a variable (see NAME RESOLUTION).
+If a name does not follow a "$" it may still be a variable (see Name Resolution).
 If a variable name follows "$" the whole expression should be braced {}, to prevent Tcl from bypassing the variable handling by uexpr.

 Units and Constants

 Units and constants are defined in a units dictionary, common to all uexpr calls in an interpreter.
 If a name follows a single ":" it will only be looked up in the units dictionary.
-If a unit or constant name does not follow ":", see Name Resolution below.
+If a unit or constant name does not follow ":", it may be interpreted as a reference to a variable, see Name Resolution below.

 :ft